Saturday Night Live season 10: Writers

 Billy Crystal, Christopher Guest, Rich Hall, Rob Riley, and Martin Short joined the writing staff.
 Jim Downey, Herb Sargent, and Harry Shearer rejoined the staff after a four-year hiatus.
 Robin Duke, Adam Green, Tim Kazurinsky, Michael McCartney, Eddie Murphy, Pamela Norris, and Joe Piscopo left the staff.

-This season's writers were Jim Belushi, Andy Breckman, Billy Crystal, Jim Downey, Christopher Guest, Rich Hall, Nate Herman, Kevin Kelton, Andy Kurtzman, Margaret Oberman, Rob Riley, Herb Sargent, Martin Short, Harry Shearer, Andrew Smith, Bob Tischler and Eliot Wald.
+This season's writers were Jim Belushi, Andy Breckman, Billy Crystal, Jim Downey, Christopher Guest, Rich Hall, Nate Herman, Kevin Kelton, Andy Kurtzman, Margaret Oberman, Rob Riley, Herb Sargent, Harry Shearer, Martin Short, Andrew Smith, Bob Tischler and Eliot Wald.
 The head writer was Bob Tischler.

 Larry David spent one season on the writing staff.
 He described this period as a miserable experience due to his conflicts with Dick Ebersol and being able to get only one sketch on the air, which aired in the final moments of Episode 7.
 He would later take some of his unused ideas and work them into his show Seinfeld.
 David would return to host SNL in 2017 and to portray Bernie Sanders.

 Nearly everyone on the writing staff left at the end of the season, except for Herb Sargent and Jim Downey (Downey would be promoted to head writer next season).